 Football is upon us and that means it is appetizer season!
-Chicken and Velveeta Cheese Dip is one of my families favorite additions to our appetizer arsenal, but especially around the Superbowl.
+Chicken and Velveeta Cheese Dip is one of my family’s favorite additions to our appetizer arsenal, but especially around the Super Bowl.
 I love it because it is a simple dump dip, meaning, I literally just dump everything into the skillet and bake it.
 There is a tiny bit of chopping with the chicken, the cheese, and the green onions but I can handle that.
 I also love it because it is absolutely delicious and my family devours it.

-Chicken and Velveeta Cheese Dip Recipe
+Chicken and Velveeta Cheese Dip Ingredients

 How to Make Chicken Cheese Dip

 There are just a few steps in this recipe.
 Get out your biggest skillet.
 I use a 13-inch and I fill it.
 Put all of your ingredients in the skillet and give it a good stir.
 Bake the dip for 25 minutes, stirring halfway through.
 Serve it with some salty, sturdy tortilla chips or toasted baguettes.
 This last step is important.
 This dip needs a sturdy chip because the cheese and the chicken and tomatoes get heavy.

 Other Alternative Ingredients

 I would wait and add these after you have pulled the dip out of the oven, but some other ideas for things you could add to the Chicken and Velveeta Cheese Dip are:

 - Refried Beans

 - Lots of extra chips for dipping!